In this post I will cover introducing vegan baby food and at what age.

 I always recommend talking about introducing solids with your child’s doctor or nurse and also mention that you intend to feed him or her a vegan diet.
 Some doctors can actually be very supportive.

-I actually find the first 2-3 months of introducing baby solids the easiest as it is for them mostly just an experience of flavours, taste and textures as opposed to their main source of nutrition.
+I actually find the first 2-3 months of introducing baby solids the easiest as it is for them mostly just an experience of flavours, taste, and textures as opposed to their main source of nutrition.
 Parents should not worry too much about what actually gets eaten in the first few months of doing vegan baby led weaning or introducing baby solids.

-Babies should still use breastmilk or formula until 12 months of age as their main source of nutrition.
-Always feed your baby breastmilk or formula before feeding baby solids 30-60 minutes later.
-Also cow’s milk, soy milk or any other plant-based milks are not suitable as the MAIN milk drink so do not swap formula for rice/soy or any other milk before the age of 12 months.
-It is however safe to include plant milks in baby cereals or in other baby solids recipes.
+Also cow’s milk, soy milk or any other plant-based milk are not suitable as the MAIN milk drink so do not swap formula for rice/soy or any other milk before the age of 12 months.

-These are my recommendations (agreeing with Nutrition Australia’s guidelines) on what to feed your baby month by month.
-Some ingredients listed below are better being used in purees or also available to use in baby led weaning (BLW).
-I recommend doing a mix as it is often what is most practical for mums and good for babies to get a wider range of flavours in the first 6 months and also being able to eat most of what the family is eating and improving self-feeding skills.
+I recommend doing a mix as it is often what is most practical for mums and good for babies to get a wider range of flavors in the first 6 months and also being able to eat most of what the family is eating and improving self-feeding skills.

 6 months:

-This is the recommended age to introduce solids these days.
-When baby is showing sign of readiness and sitting upright.
 I do not recommend introducing vegan baby food and solids much before 6 months as their gut is not ready for a lot of vegan baby food.

 One meal per day is enough to start with when first introducing baby solids.